bioperl/bioperl.github.io/howtos/Beginners.md

 | translate                  | protein Sequence object                     | $prot_obj = $dna_obj->translate        |                                                             |
 | trunc                      | Sequence object                             | $so2 = $so1->trunc(10,40)                | Arguments are start and end                                 |
 ||
+Table 1.
+Sequence objects method.

-The table above shows the methods you're likely to use that concern the Sequence object directly.
+The table above shows the methods you're likely to use with the Sequence object directly.
 Bear in mind that not all values, such as `molecule` or `division`, are found in all sequence formats, you have to know something about your input sequences in order to get some of these values.

 There are also a number of methods that are concerned with the Features and Annotations associated with the Sequence object.
-This is something of a tangent but if you'd like to learn more see the [Feature-Annotation HOWTO].
+This is something of a tangent but if you'd like to learn more see the [Feature-Annotation HOWTO](Feature-Annotation.html).
 The methods related to this topic are shown below.

 | Name                  | Returns        | Note                  |
 |-----------------------|----------------|-----------------------|